Music Ensembles and Courses

 Every spring, the College prepares a musical production, for which students can audition to be part of the cast.
 Instrumental musicians may be interested in performing with the Pit Orchestra, an integral part of the musical production.
 An audition is required, as the music tends to be quite challenging.
 Recent musicals include A Funny Thing Happened on the Way to the Forum, Into the Woods, and The Drowsy Chaperone.

 Students, faculty and staff who are interested in jazz performance can find like-minded individuals in Jazz Club.
 This student organization has weekly jam sessions where members work together to improve improvisation skills, while collaboratively making musical decisions on the tunes of the day.
 It is a very casual and supportive music-making environment where everyone can learn and express themselves.
 The Jazz Club gigs at various events throughout the year.

-For more information about music activities, contact Tristan Frampton, assistant professor of music and director of music, at email@example.com.
+For more information about music activities, contact Tristan Frampton, Ph.D., assistant professor of music and director of music activities, at firstname.lastname@example.org.